datalad/datalad-dataverse/README.md

   one is readable only by `root`, hence a regular user's `git status` doesn't show it.
 A `sudo git status` would confirm, that this is untracked, too.
+- If you need to wipe out your local instance and you don't have any other docker images, then this command may be useful for you:
+    `for i in $(docker ps -qa); do docker stop $i && docker rm $i; done;` It stops all containers and removes them, so you get back to where you started.
+If you only want currently running containers to be affected, leave out the `a` option to `docker ps`.
+If you have other containers running, I assume you know how to deal with that anyway.
+  Don't forget to `rm` everything untracked in `dataverse-docker`.
+If you followed those instructions, this would be `.env` and the two directories `minio-data` and `database-data`.
+The latter is only readable by root, so you'll need `sudo` for `rm`'ing it as well as to see it reported untracked by `git status`.

+The CI setup results in two users and a root dataverse being created.
+A superuser 'testadmin' and a regular user 'user1'.
+Their API tokens are acccessible for the tests via the environment variables `TESTS_TOKEN_TESTADMIN` and `TESTS_TOKEN_USER1` respectively.
+If you want to see how that is done, so you can reproduce it locally check `setup_docker_dataverse.sh` for how it calls `docker cp` to copy several JSON files and `init_dataverse.sh` into the container and then executes the latter.
+Both scripts and the JSONs are here in the repository under `tools/ci`.